emiliosalazar/LcTerminalPdb/README.md

 # LcTerminalPdb
-TerminalPdb class modification to better handle list comprehensions at breakpoints
+LcTerminalPdb is a TerminalPdb class modification to better handle list comprehensions when one lands in the debugger from a breakpoint

 Problem:
 LcTerminalPdb updates the default() method from TerminalPdb (which uses Pdb's